 Disclaimer!
 My opinions don’t necessarily represent those of Kaspersky Lab!
 I just hope they’ll provide you with plenty of ideas as a starting point for decent discussion!

 You can find more of my biographical details here.

 And please feel free to contact me!

-One day, as I was browsing the Internet, I came across a story about a very unusual place in Japan – it is not easily accessible, beautiful and fairly interesting at the same time.
-That’s the island of Aogashima several hundred kilometers south of Tokyo, on the boundary between the Philippine Sea and the Pacific […]
+The other day as I was browsing the Internet I came across a story about a most unusual place in Japan.
+It’s hard to get to but really worth the effort as it’s both beautiful and interesting.
+It’s the island of Aogashima, several hundred kilometers south of Tokyo, on the border between the Philippine Sea and […]